hmcts/fpl-ccd-configuration/service/README.md

 Your key will be added on first `FeatureToggleService` call and will be available on LaunchDarkly panel in Users tab.
 You will be able to set your own flag values there without affecting other environments.

-### Scheduler
+## Scheduler

 In order to enable quartz scheduler
-- set scheduler.enabled:true in application.yml local profile
+- set `scheduler.enabled:true` in application-local.yaml

 Upcoming hearing jobs can be configured with environment variables UPCOMING_HEARINGS_CRON[default 0 0 2 ? * MON-FRI] - quartz expression, e.g 0/30 * * ? * MON-FRI
 UPCOMING_HEARINGS_DAYS[default 2] - number of working days notification is sent before hearing Elastic search must be enable in ccd-docker for Upcoming hearings job to work

-### Emails
+## Emails

 Emails to Robotics and to Welsh translation team are sent using SMTP protocol via MTA (Mail Transfer Agent) or SendGrid depending on feature toggle *send-grid*.
-On local environment test mailhog server is available.
+On local environment test MailHog server is available.
 Sent emails can be checked at http://localhost:8025/

 Emails to users are sent via gov.notify